MrEpiX/Get-SwedishName/README.md

 * The data is taken from the public API http://www.namnapi.se/.

 # What
-The PowerShell script itself simply lists a number of randomized Swedish names in a window, with options for copying or exporting the content.
+The PowerShell script itself simply lists a number of randomized Swedish names in a window.

 # License
 This project is licensed under MIT.